 - sea salt to taste

-- Green Tabasco Sauce to taste (or other hot sauce)
+- Green Tabasco Sauce to taste (see notes)

 - Chop garlic and squeeze lemon juice.
 Remove seeds from green bell pepper and coarsely chop.
 Chop cucumbers.